cyshih73/cyshih73/README.md

 ### Hi there 👋

+- 📚 I'm currently studying at Rice University
+- 🔭 I'm looking for full-time job starting this December
+- 📫 Thank you for visiting my github!

 <!--
 **cyshih73/cyshih73** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.